Bromgard/rcblack/grammar/intro_verbs.md

 layout: default
 ---

-# Overview of the grammatical aspects of Verbs
+# Overview of Old Icelandic verbs

-Just as Old Icelandic nouns are conditioned by _case_, _number_, _gender_, and _definiteness_.
-Old Icelandic verbs are likewise conditioned by, _person_, _number_, _tense_, _mood_, and _voice_.
+Just as Old Icelandic nouns are conditioned by _case_, _number_, _gender_, and _definiteness_, Old Icelandic verbs are likewise conditioned by, _person_, _number_, _tense_, _mood_, and _voice_.
 Old Icelandic verbal inflections communicate more information than modern Scandinavian languages or English.
 For this reason the full conjugation charts of Old Icelandic verbs rather large.
-If you know German or if you already have some knowledge of Latin, much of this will already be familiar to you.

 ## Person

-This quality in Old Icelandic operates in precisely the same way as modern English.
-The primary persons in Icelandic are the familiar _first_, _second_, and _third_ persons.
-The person aspect in English can often be recognized the personal pronoun that can be used in the subject. _First Person_ is expressed in the sentence, _I sing._ _Second Person_ indicates action of a person who is addressed by the utterer, _You sing_. _Third Person_ indicates the activity that is external and independent from the utterance itself, as can be seen in, _She sings._.
+This quality in Old Icelandic operates in precisely the same way as modern English--the familiar _first_, _second_, and _third_ persons.
+The person can be recognized by its associative personal pronoun. _First Person_ is expressed in the sentence, _I sing._ _You sing_ is in the second person, and _she sings_ is in the third person.

 <!--
 Some linguists consider the functioning of the familiar "thou" in English and "du" in German (as opposed to "you" and "Sie") to be indicative of an independent _Second Person Familiar_ because the verb likewise changes to express the new condition.
 The changes in this case are closely associated with the verb's _number_.